XFINITY On Campus™

 - Web browser: IE 9, Firefox 27, Safari 6, or Chrome 32 (or higher) with Adobe Flash 12.0 installed

-- Apple Mobile: iOS7 for 4th Generation (and higher) iPhones, iPod Touches, and iPads using the XFINITY On Campus App.
-Support
+- Apple iOS7 (or higher) for 4th Generation iPhones, iPod Touches, and iPads using the XFINITY On Campus App in the App Store.